shikon/shikon.github.io/_posts/2021-04-11-designing_business_card.md

 Did I learn a lot?
 Yes I did.

-I think I used EAGLE in ways it wasn't meant to be, but it all worked fine and showed me the limitations (no built-in support to import SVG images) but also the possibilities (a PCB design with no electrical components!).
+I think I used EAGLE in ways it wasn't designed to be, but it all worked fine and showed me the limitations (no built-in support to import SVG images) but also the possibilities (a PCB design with no electrical components!).

 I hope this post now motivated you also to create your own awesome PCB business card!